sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 * Replace a subset of docker commands with a new set of "system container" commands

-   When systemd intends to start/stop/wait for a service, it calls a feature specific bash script (e.g. /usr/bin/snmp.sh).
+   When systemd intends to start/stop/wait-for a service, it calls a feature specific bash script (e.g. /usr/bin/snmp.sh).
 This script ensures all the rules are met and eventually calls corresponding docker commands to start/stop/wait.
-For features managed by kubernetes, instead, it would need to create/remove a label for start/stop and use docker-id for wait, instead of name.
+For features managed by kubernetes, it would need to create/remove a label for start/stop instead of docker start/stop and in case of docker wait, use container-id instead of name.
 To accomplish this, the docker commands are replaced as listed below.

    * docker start --> system container start
    * docker stop  --> system container stop
    * docker wait  --> system container wait
    * docker inspect --> system container inspect
    * docker exec    --> system container exec
-   The bash scripts would be updatd to call these new commands.
+   The bash scripts called by system service would be updatd to call these new commands in place of docker commands.

 * The new "system container ..." commands would